JimGrange/website/content/home/projects.md

 date = "2016-04-20T00:00:00"

 title = "Current Projects"
-subtitle = "Click on each of my research interests to see the current projects I am working on"
+subtitle = "Click on my research interests to see the current projects my lab is working on"

 # Order that this section will appear in.
-weight = 3
+weight = 2

 # Content.
 # Display content from the following folder.